Goob-Station/docs/src/en/community/admin/goob-station-admin-policy.md

 ### Senior Game Administrator

-Senior game administrators are selected by the Head Admins to advise and train other admins, as well as assist in day-to-day operations.
+Senior game administrators are selected by the Head Admins to advise and train other admins and assist with day-to-day operations.

 - Senior game administrators retain all of the expectations they had as normal Admins.
 - Assists in handling the training of trial game admins, and is expected to be regularly available for such.
 - Are expected to help with the admin application voting.
-- Will be assigned to and expected to assist with the ban appeals of game admins, retired, and on-leave staff.
+- Will be notified and expected to assist with the ban appeals of game admins, retired, and on-leave staff.
 - Senior game admins may not overrule others when there is a dispute about rules.
-- Are trusted with PII, but should not show any PII without
+- Are trusted with PII, but should not show any PII without first consulting a Head Game Admin or the Head of Staff.
+Though there should typically never be a reason to disclose this information at any point.

 ### Head Game Administrator

 Head Game Administrators are responsible for the entire admin team and the rules/policies.

 - Head game administrators retain all of the expectations of each admin rank.
-- Handles the acceptance and denial of trial game admin applicants, as well as the approval of promotions to admin.
+- Responsible for initiating voting threads regarding the acceptance of trial game admins and their respective promotions.
 - Notifies about player reports weekly, triaging less egregious reports when there are too many.
 - Handles ban appeals daily
 - Also expected to assist with ban appeals.